 .Guru Nanak revived Kundalini Yoga in the 1400's and taught it to people just like us.
 The Nath Yogis were traditionally the R and D yogis of the yoga world. --

 CAUTION: After you have the physical movements of pranic breathing down... one cautionary note before you begin: If you have high blood pressure, you should not hold your breath longer than one second.
 Although pranic breathing stimulates the navel, which is the body’s primary storehouse of prana, it also stimulates the Meng Mein Chakra, which is located opposite the navel on the back.
 The meng mein controls blood pressure.
 Thus, for people with hypertension, a longer breath retention could increase their blood pressure beyond their safety range.
 Master Stephen Co

-Singh taught the first-ever Kundalini Yoga and Meditation prison classes to inmates at the Orange County jail in Orlando, Florida, 1971-1972; followed by the first-ever classes at the Florida State Prison in Bushnell, Florida; followed by, in the mid-70s, the first-ever classes at the Colorado state and federal prisons.
+Singh taught the first-ever Kundalini Yoga and Meditation prison classes to inmates at the Orange County jail in Orlando, Florida, 1971-1972; followed by the first-ever classes at the Florida State Prison in Bushnell, Florida; followed by the first-ever classes at the Colorado State and Federal prisons in the mid-70s.

 "A daily Sadhana practice is a must for any yoga teacher.
 Yogi Bhajan is consistently insistent on the practice of daily

 Sadhana.
 This daily practice must however, be sustainable.
 It must